Search Member Login Accessibility Options

 Webinar – Disability and Housing

 Access to affordable housing is a particularly fraught issue for the disability community.
 Home ownership is widely understood as a key to building wealth and stability, but disabled people are significantly more likely to be unhoused and/or at risk of losing their home.
 As such, it is essential that we address the growing housing crisis through a disability-explicit lens.
 Further, we must recognize how racism overlaps with ableism in limiting housing access.
-Join Weingart Foundation President and CEO Miguel A. Santana in an open, honest dialogue with disability advocates about the economic disparities that disabled people encounter when trying to find a place to call home.
+Join Incoming California Community Foundation President and CEO Miguel A. Santana in an open, honest dialogue with disability advocates about the economic disparities that disabled people encounter when trying to find a place to call home.

 About the Panelists